scholtzan/homebridge-rusty-spotify/README.md

 1. Copy the generated files to a device/directory that can be discovered by Homebridge
 1. Switch to the directory and run `npm install` to install all required dependencies
 1. Run Homebridge in debug mode and specify the directory with the plugin files: `DEBUG=* homebridge -D  -P /path/to/plugin/homebridge-rusty-spotify`

+A blog post about writing plugins for Homebridge and specifically this plugin has been published [here](https://scholtzan.net/blog/homebridge-rusty-spotify/).